GP248CME215/.github/profile/README.md

 ## Hi there 👋

 Welcome to our class Github
-Here is a summary of the repo and Jupyter notebooks with Colab links, so thaht you can run the codes without downloading Python packages:
+Here is a summary of the repositories and Jupyter notebooks with Colab links, so thaht you can run the codes without downloading Python packages:

 | Repo | Jupyter Notebook |
 |-----:|---------------|